IAmMoltony/ds-craft/README.md

 1. make sure the configuration is set to 'All Configurations'
 1. change 'Command' to your Nintendo DS emulator path

+## Docs

+To generate documentation, you will need to have [Doxygen](https://doxygen.nl) installed.
+If you need PDF file output as well, then install [EPS to PDF](https://tug.org/epstopdf/).
+Once you're ready, pull up your terminal, go to the root of the project and run `doxygen`.
+You can use Doxywizard too.

 ## Screenshots

 ![Screenshot 1](./screenshots/shot1.png)